Subscribe

 Hi Catherine.

 It's great to hear that you now know you have more control over your thoughts than you originally realized.
 This is empowerment.
-You have the ability and feel motivated to change.
-Feel good about that.
+You have the ability to change your perception.
+People motivate themselves as a response to perceived struggle or assumptions that something is hard.
+You feel inspired from the moment you allow solutions to your perceived problems to emerge within you.

 April 25, 2007 | Registered CommenterLiara Covert